| Category | Rate / Amount | What It Means for Luxury Buyers |

 In Utah, property taxes are levied by county governments to fund essential public services.
-For homeowners in Summit County, the narrative is often surprising: despite high property values, Utah boasts one of the lowest effective property tax rates in the nation.
+For homeowners in Summit County, the narrative is often surprising: despite high property values, Utah boasts one of the lowest effective property tax rates in the nation — approximately 0.39% of assessed market value, well below the national median of 1.02%.

-While the median tax bill in Summit County is higher than the state average due to luxury valuations, the rate itself is exceptionally competitive—often hovering between 0.34% and 0.45% of a home's value, depending on the specific tax district (e.g., Park City School District).
+While the median tax bill in Summit County is higher than the state average due to luxury valuations, the rate itself is exceptionally competitive — often hovering between 0.34% and 0.45% of a home's value, depending on the specific tax district (e.g., Park City School District).
+In dollar terms, Summit County tax bills typically range from approximately $2,487 at the 25th percentile to $9,330 at the 75th percentile, with the top 10% of properties exceeding $18,525 annually.

 This favorable environment is largely due to two mechanisms: the Certified Tax Rate and the distinction between primary and secondary homeowners.